Order the spring issue here

 An incantation against neo-fascism

-CAPITALISM: The fight is not now about the right not to be exploited, but the right to be allowed to participate?
+CAPITALISM: Is not the struggle now about the right not to be exploited, but the right to be allowed to participate?
 There is much that is valuable in Mikkel Bolt Rasmussen's short book about the possible return of fascism in today's world – but it is weak in terms of empirical documentation.

 Brexit: The price of dishonesty

-THE CHALLENGES OF EUROPE: The Brexit chaos seems to culminate in the British leaving the EU – now that the election of Boris Johnson is over.
+CHALLENGES OF EUROPE: The Brexit chaos seems to culminate in the British leaving the EU – now that the election of Boris Johnson has been postponed.
 Brexit is the price the British have to pay for not having had an honest discussion about immigration, multiculturalism and the British Empire.
 But are Britain's problems unique?

 What now, EEA?

-: The EEA agreement is 25 years old this year.
+The EEA Agreement is 25 year on year.
 What does Europe mean for Norway, and what does President Macron say about Europe's future?

 An attempt to lift Britain out of the Brexit trenches

-BREXIT: Exodus, reckoning, sacrifice offers a welcome and entertaining attempt to build a bridge and "reunite" a UK that is divided over Brexit.
+BREXIT: Exodus, reckoning, sacrifice offer a welcome and entertaining attempt to bridge and "reunite" a UK that is divided over Brexit.

 Can the empire strike back after Brexit?

-NOSTALGIC IMPERIALISM: Ny Tid looks at two books with Boris Johnson's future policy in mind.
+NOSTALGIC IMPERIALISM: Ny Tid is looking at two books with Boris Johnson's future policy in mind.
 Are selective and nostalgic dives into the history of the British Empire a good recipe for shaping politics or Britain's future post-Brexit?

 Deep nostalgia on the border of utopianism

-MYTHS: Brexit's proponents have created four myths – about the empire's pride, submission, Anglo – Saxon solidarity and xenophobia.
+MYTHS: Brexit's defenders have created four myths – about empire pride, submission, Anglo-Saxon solidarity and xenophobia.

 Lykkeberg – "a democratic socialist"

-SUBJECT: How should we explain to our children that Trump – against the vast majority of odds – became president of the United States?
+SUBJECT: How are we to explain to our children that Trump – against the most odds – became President of the United States?

 Exit Britannia

-: The United Kingdom has left the EU, but is on its way to Europe.
-Heidi Sævareid's infatuation with the UK has passed.
-Men dei bur framleis ilag.
-What is she doing?
+The UK has opted out of the EU, but is still in Europe.
+Heidi Sævareid's crush on the UK has gone over.
+But they should be produced.
+What are you doing?
 She brings out the humor.

 Brexit: The shame of democracy

-: In this documentary we meet both people who voted for and against Britain staying in the EU, as well as experts like Noam Chomsky.
+In this documentary we meet both people who voted for and against the UK to stay in the EU, as well as experts like Noam Chomsky.

 Brutal Brexit for Norway

-: When the UK leaves the EU, they will also leave the EEA, and Norway will stand on its own two feet in front of its most important trading partner.
+When the UK leaves the EU, they also leave the EEA, and Norway will be on the brink of its main trading partner.

 Worse shit, old wrapping